karaluo09/asia_sdk/README.md

 # README #

-This README contains the source code for the QualComm-developed FTC SDK.
+This repo contains the source code for the QualComm-developed FTC SDK.
 The project files have been configured so that you can import them as a non-Android Studio project (accept the default Gradle wrapper settings when you do the import).

 Android device min reqmts: